Miss Judy’s Mailbag

 Nina-

 Sometimes on The Land of Hatchy Milatchy Miss Judy would read the mail.
 I sent her a letter once, and probably a picture, right after my little brother came into the world.
 I think she read it on the air; though I only heard second-hand tell of this.
 I may have been out in the kitchen making peanut butter toast or out in the greenhouse looking for early strawberries or something.
-If you missed it on TV you missed it until VCRs came along.
+If you missed it on TV you missed it.
+Until VCRs came along.

 I missed Miss Judy reading my letter on TV that day but I may have been in more of a Captain Kangaroo kind of mood anyway.
-He was just as fun as Miss Judy but more stern, he was a Captain after all and had a ship to run and even back then I knew the moon wasn’t made of strawberry ice.
+He was just as fun as Miss Judy but more stern.
+He was a Captain after all and had a ship to run and even back then I knew the moon wasn’t made of strawberry ice.
 The Captain kept me in line.

 Then there was The Magic Garden.
 Man, those hippy chicks and pink tree squirrels could sing.
 I’ve always loved mushrooms, mainly because of pizza but also thanks to Carole & Paula.
 So Thank You, Carole & Paula!
 And Sherlock & Flapper!
 I could do tea in The Magic Garden any time.